Adapted from “How High Should You Aim?”, first published in the Negotiation newsletter.

 Recent corporate scandals suggest that goal setting can contribute to unethical behavior.
 Research supports this view.
 In one experiment, Maurice Schweitzer of the University of Pennsylvania’s Wharton School, Lisa Ordóñez of the University of Arizona’s Eller College of Management, and Bambi Douma of the University of Montana’s School of Business Administration found that when negotiators failed to achieve preset goals easily, they were much more likely to engage in unethical behavior than were negotiators who were asked simply to do their best.
 This effect was strongest when negotiators believed they would fall just short of their goals unless they behaved unethically.

-- Body Language in the Negotiation Process and Beyond
+- Using Body Language in Negotiation

 - When women make good agents